mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 There is agreement in the literature that SN 1991bg-like SNe tend to be found in massive elliptical (S0 type) galaxies with low star-formation rates (:math:`~10^{−9} M_\odot yr^{−1}`; Howell, 2001; Neill+, 2009;
-González-Gaitán+, 2011).
+González-Gaitán+, 2011).
 However, there is significant disagreement when it comes to rate of 91bg-like events.
 Recent rate estimates using SNe observed by the Lick Observatory Supernova Search (LOSS) range from 11 to 15% of the SNe Ia population (Ganeshalingam+ 2010, Li, Leaman+ 2011).
-Alternatively, González-Gaitán+ (2011) and Silverman+ (2012) estimated 91bg-like SNe make up a mor modest 6 to 9%.
-However, González-Gaitán+ (2011) does note that their estimates increase dramatically with the inclusion of transitional 86G-like SNe.
+Alternatively, González-Gaitán+ (2011) and Silverman+ (2012) estimated 91bg-like SNe make up a mor modest 6 to 9%.
+However, González-Gaitán+ (2011) does note that their estimates increase dramatically with the inclusion of transitional 86G-like SNe.